Nepal Trekking Sale On NowBook Now & Save

 Trip highlights

-• Ride for six days through the wild Khan Khentii mountains, birthplace of Genghis Khan, following trails shaped by centuries of nomadic horsemen
+• Ride through the remote Khan Khentii mountains, following trails shaped by nomadic horsemen

-• Discover sacred sites and ancient relics, from remote monasteries to standing stones and rock art, set against dramatic steppe landscapes
+• Discover sacred monasteries, standing stones and ancient rock art in open steppe landscapes

-• Unwind each evening in our fully supported wilderness camp, combining spacious tents and warm Mongolian hospitality in remote settings
+• Stay in fully supported wilderness camps with spacious tents and warm Mongolian hospitality

 Overview